 Once everything is working, create an announcement on the website and then send an e-mail to the mailing list.
-You can generate the announcement via buld/release/script/announce.sh automatically.
-The mailing list includes: general@incubator.apache.org, announce@apache.org, dev@kyuubi.apache.org, user@spark.apache.org.
+You can generate the announcement via build/release/script/announce.sh automatically.
+The mailing list includes: announce@apache.org, dev@kyuubi.apache.org, user@spark.apache.org.